 Signal to employers that you are ready for a leadership position, and stand out from the crowd, by adding this valuable business certificate to your professional resume.

-CSBA 1000 Introduction to Business
+CSBA 1000 Business Strategy

 Examine the external context of business and the challenges of managing in the Canadian business environment.
 Explore the external context of business considering economic, competitive, labour, technological, societal, global, and political issues.
 Gain insight into current challenges and opportunities that play a dramatic role in the business landscape and affect business strategy.